Programs

 • Developed a toolkit designed to provide community partners with the resources necessary to implement the “Help Yourself” (Chronic Disease Self Management) program, particularly in rural communities.
 Read more>>

-• Developed, tested and disseminated a theory-based set of materials—Balance Your Plate, Choose To Move, Strenghten Your Spirit, and Kick the Habit—to support healthy self management behaviors
+• Developed, tested and disseminated a theory-based set of materials—Balance Your Plate, Chose To Move, and Kick the Habit—to support healthy self management behaviors

 • Expanded the MGV model to eight teams who are providing monthly group visit